 Dr. Swinehart was a chemistry professor at the University of Oregon from 1946 to 1983.
 “He was an absolutely superb teacher, a real stickler for detail, with a reputation as being tough, but we survived and thrived under him,” says Gary Christian, emeritus professor of chemistry and divisional dean of sciences at the University of Washington.
 Jerry Christian, a retired Idaho National Laboratory Scientific Fellow, recalls Swinehart inspiring his students in chemistry and providing career motivation for a number of them.
 George Kennedy, emeritus professor and former head of the chemistry department at Colorado School of Mines, notes that he and the Christian brothers all remember Dr. Swinehart as one of the best professors they ever had.

 Gary Christian summed up the feelings of all those involved in creating this scholarship: “It is our hope that this award for outstanding chemistry majors will be a factor in their decisions to take similar advantage of their UO education to achieve their best potential.”

-The Kuntz-Swinehart Memorial Scholarship is awarded annually in recognition of academic excellence to one or more undergraduate chemistry majors.
+The Kuntz-Swinehart Memorial Scholarship is awarded annually in recognition of academic excellence to one or more undergraduate students majoring in Chemistry or Biochemistry.
 Applications are solicited during spring term, and the typical award amount is $1000.

 Photographs courtesy of Special Collections and University Archives, University of Oregon Libraries; UA Ref 003